PLEASE READ CAREFULLY: Changes have been made to the Boris Sagal Directing Fellowship application process.

-A part of the Williamstown Theatre Festival’s commitment to nurturing new work and the next generation of theatre artists, the Fellowship Program is one of the only director-driven developmental initiatives in the country.
+A part of the Williamstown Theatre Festival’s commitment to nurturing new work and the next generation of theatre artists, the Fellowship Program is one of the only director-centric developmental initiatives in the country.
 At the heart of the program are the prestigious Boris Sagal and Bill Foeller Directing Fellowships.
-Annually, WTF awards these fellowships to two up-and-coming directors, challenging them to create ambitious and ground-breaking new work in the vibrant and safe atmosphere of the Festival.
+Annually, WTF awards these fellowships to two up-and-coming directors, challenging them to develop ambitious and ground-breaking new work in the vibrant and safe atmosphere of the Festival.

 The Fellowship Program is a fast-paced, artistically charged incubator for bold new work as well as a hotbed for the next generation of theatrical directors.
 Past Fellows have gone on to helm lauded productions in New York and around the country.
-The program’s alumni include May Adrales, Oliver Butler, Evan Cabnet, Carolyn Cantor, Davis McCallum, Patricia McGregor, Lila Neugebauer, and Moritz von Stuelpnagel.
+The program’s alumni include May Adrales, Oliver Butler, Evan Cabnet, Carolyn Cantor, Mike Donahue, Davis McCallum, Patricia McGregor, Lila Neugebauer, and Moritz von Stuelpnagel.
 Past Fellowship projects, such as Alex Timbers and Michael Friedman’s BLOODY BLOODY ANDREW JACKSON, Amy Herzog’s AFTER THE REVOLUTION, and Samuel D. Hunter’s POCATELLO, have gone on to Off-Broadway and Broadway productions.